tb-aiap/advent-of-code/2023/README.md

 - **Part 1**: From top of the list, get the array difference and sum up the last index of the array
 - **Part 2**: To get the front of the iteration, work from the bottom using the same formula.

+### Day 10: Pipe Maze

+- **Part 1**: A dirty method to try and follow the pipe logic from "S" starting point back to same starting point.
+It returns an `array` of coordinates.
+- **Part 2**: Struggled a few days to test own methods and various style.
+Settled with Reddit's most mentioned method of Pick's formula and Shoelace formula.
+    - Testing but hard to make it work.
+    - BFS flooding from outer area, but there are smaller gaps that cannot be reached by BFS but it is not an interior
+    - Ray casting to calcualte even and odd points, something wrong with my methodology to get it correct.